SteLicS/Icenium_MobileApp/README.md

  - Login View
  - Location View

-I mix different plugins and many sample function, like Login and Location.
+I used different plugins and many sample functions, like Login and Location.

 Technical Info
 - Cordova 2.7.0.